COR1999/covid_case/readme.md

 #### Checkout while not registered
 1. Check to see if the user can purchase item while not signed in.
 The user can complete the checkout process without having to be logged in or registered. :heavy_check_mark:
-2. Check to see if the user can still view order history.
-Register the user, check that the user can see their order history if they sign up at a later date.
-The user can see their order history when ever they choose to create an account. :heavy_check_mark:
+2. Check to see if the user can view order history after they have registered.
+Register the user, check that the user can now see their order history. :heavy_check_mark:

 #### Checkout while registered
 1. Check to see if registered users can complete the checkout process.
 The user can complete the checkout process while being registered. :heavy_check_mark:
 2. Check to see if the user can still purchase without being logged in while still being registered.
 The user can still complete the checkout process. :heavy_check_mark:
-3. The users information should be filled when the proceed to checkout if they have made purchase before or have edited there profile and are logged in. :heavy_check_mark:
+3. The users information should be filled when they proceed to checkout if they are logged in. :heavy_check_mark:
+4. If the user is not logged in you can still make a purchase but the form wont be pre-populated. :heavy_check_mark:

 #### Order history
 1. Click place order again.
 The same order will be added to bag if the items are in stock. :heavy_check_mark:

 #### Order success
 1. Click the Home button.
 The user will be redirected to the home page. :heavy_check_mark: